-The Nvidia Volta graphics cards are going to house the next generation of GPUs from the GeForce team.
-They will follow the mighty GTX 1080 Ti and its Pascal-based brethren, and here's everything we know about them so far.
+The Nvidia Volta graphics cards are set to house the next generation of GPUs from team GeForce and, if the gaming cards deliver the same performance boost as the monstrous professional GPUs, the new tech is going to be a little bit special.
+They follow the mighty GTX 1080 Ti, and its Pascal-based brethren, and here's everything we know about them so far.

 Check out our pick of the best graphics cards around today.

 Nvidia Volta specs

 The professional-class Volta – the Tesla V100 – uses TSMC's 12nm FinFET design and the full GV100 GPU has 5,376 CUDA cores.
 Imagine a GTX 2080 Ti with that.